 Until the advent of IDNs in 2003, the “LDH set” – Latin letters “a” to “z” in both upper and lower case, the digits “0” to “9” and the hyphen was used for the registration of names in the DNS.

 IDNA (Internationalized Domain Names in Applications) is the protocol used for implementing IDNs.
-The latest version is 2008, but changes from the 2003 version are likely to break the Longevity Principle in the Procedure to develop and maintain Labe Generation Rules for the Root Zone in respect of IDNA labels.
+The latest version is 2008, but changes from the 2003 version are likely to break the Longevity Principle in the Procedure to develop and maintain Label Generation Rules for the Root Zone in respect of IDNA labels.

 ICANN’s Variant Issues Project Study Group for the Latin Script produced Considerations in the use of the Latin script in variant internationalized top-level domains in 2011.